davidryan59/ji-rcn/README.md

 [![npm version](https://badge.fury.io/js/ji-rcn.png)](https://badge.fury.io/js/ji-rcn)

-**Just Intonation** (JI) is a system of musical tuning where intervals can be expressed as ratios between whole numbers.
-It is also called Rational Intonation (RI) since it is based on rational numbers of the form `a/b`.
+**Just Intonation** (JI) is a system of musical tuning where intervals and chords can be expressed as ratios between whole numbers.
+It is also called Rational Intonation (RI) since it is based on rational numbers of the form `a/b`, or ratios of the form `a:b`, `a:b:c`, etc.

-Examples include: an octave (1:2), a major fourth (3:4), a major triad (4:5:6).
+- Examples of intervals include: an octave (1:2), a perfect fifth (2:3), a perfect fourth (3:4), a major third (4:5)
+- Examples of chords include: a major triad (4:5:6), a minor triad (10:12:15), an extended seventh chord (4:6:7:10)

-The reason to use Just Intonation is that it is the natural system of tuning for harmonic instruments such as stringed instruments, wind instruments, and the human voice itself.
+One good reason to use Just Intonation is that it is the natural system of tuning for harmonic instruments such as stringed instruments, wind instruments, and the human voice itself.

 The contemporary scale of 12-tone equal temperament (12TET) has only 12 notes in the octave.
 However, Just Intonation has a infinite number of notes in the octave.
 This makes it trickier to design a notation system that can cope with any possible interval and note in JI.